 - To differentiate between qualified CRISC holders and those unable to meet the requirements for continuation of their certification

 - To monitor risk and information systems control professionals’ maintenance of their competency, and

-– To aid top management provide criteria for personnel selection and development.
+- To aid top management to provide criteria for personnel selection and development.

 ISACA requires candidates to pay a maintenance fee and earn a minimum of 20 contact hours of CPE annually.
-Additionally, a minimum of 120 contact hours is required during a fixed 3-year period.
+Additionally, a minimum of 120 contact hours is required during a fixed three-year period.

-It’s also worth noting that the CRISC examination will be offered in Chinese Simplified, English and Spanish, so a firm grasp of any of these languages will be important.
+It’s also worth noting that the CRISC examination will be offered in Simplified Chinese, English and Spanish, so a firm grasp of any of these languages will be important.